V4T54L/trading-platform/Readme.md

 ## Setup & Running

 1.  **Clone the repository:**
-    ```sh
+    ```bash
     git clone <repository-url>
     cd gotrade
     ```

-2.  **Create an environment file:**
-    Copy the `.env.example` to `.env` and customize if needed.
-The defaults are set up to work with the `docker-compose.yml` file.
+2.  **Environment Variables:**
+    Each service looks for a `.env` file in its root directory.
+For local development, create a single `.env` file in the project root.
+    ```bash
+    cp .env.example .env
+    ```
+    *Note: The `docker-compose.yml` file is configured to pass the root `.env` file to all services.*

 3.  **Start the application:**
-    This command will build the Docker images and start all the services in the background.
+    This command will build the Docker images and start all services in detached mode.
-    ```sh
+    ```bash
     make up
     ```

 4.  **Stop the application:**
-    This command will stop and remove all the containers, networks, and volumes.
+    This command will stop and remove all containers, networks, and volumes.
-    ```sh
+    ```bash
     make down
     ```

 ## Development Commands

-The `Makefile` provides several commands to streamline development:

 - `make build`: Build all service images.
 - `make up`: Build and start all services.
-- `make down`: Stop and remove all services and associated resources.
+- `make down`: Stop and remove all services and associated volumes.
 - `make restart`: A convenient shortcut for `make down && make up`.
 - `make logs`: Tail the logs from all running services.
-- `make restart-service service=<service_name>`: Restart a specific service (e.g., `make restart-service service=user-service`).
+- `make restart-service service=<service_name>`: Restart a specific service (e.g., `make restart-service service=order-service`).

 ## Service Descriptions

-- **Nginx**: The API gateway that routes incoming HTTP requests to the appropriate microservice.
+- **Nginx**: Acts as the API Gateway, routing all incoming traffic from port `8080` to the appropriate backend service.
-- **user-service**: Manages user registration, login, and profile data.
-It is responsible for issuing JWTs for authentication.
+- **user-service**: Manages user registration, login, and profile retrieval.
+It issues JWTs for authentication.
-- **instrument-service**: Provides information about tradable instruments (Equities, F&O).
-It includes a seeder to populate the database with initial data.
+- **instrument-service**: Provides a list of tradable instruments.
+It includes a one-off seeder to populate the database.
-- **order-service**: Handles the core trading logic, including placing and canceling orders.
-It uses a transactional outbox pattern to publish order events to Redis for real-time updates.
+- **order-service**: Handles order placement and cancellation.
+It uses the Transactional Outbox pattern to publish order events to Redis for real-time updates.
-- **market-service** (Future): Will be responsible for handling real-time market data feeds.
+- **account-service**: Manages user account balances and mock fund transfers (deposits/withdrawals).
+- **websocket-gateway**: Subscribes to Redis channels (e.g., for order events) and broadcasts messages to all connected WebSocket clients.
-- **PostgreSQL**: The primary relational database for persistent, transactional data like users, orders, and instruments.
+- **PostgreSQL**: The primary transactional database for all services requiring persistent storage.
-- **Redis**: Used for caching and as a real-time message broker (Pub/Sub) for events like order updates.
+- **Redis**: Used for caching and as a real-time message broker (Pub/Sub).

 ## API Documentation

-API documentation will be provided via Swagger/OpenAPI in a future update.
-For now, refer to the handler files in each service for endpoint definitions.
+Each service follows a RESTful API design.
+The primary endpoints are defined in the `main.go` file of each service.

-- **User Service**: `user-service/internal/handler/user_handler.go`
+- **User Service**: `/api/user/register`, `/api/user/login`, `/api/user/me`
-- **Instrument Service**: `instrument-service/internal/handler/instrument_handler.go`
+- **Instrument Service**: `/api/instruments/`
-- **Order Service**: `order-service/internal/handler/order_handler.go`
+- **Order Service**: `/api/orders/`
+- **Account Service**: `/api/account/`, `/api/account/transfer`
+- **WebSocket**: `/ws`

 ## Environment Variables

 Configuration is managed through environment variables.
-A `.env.example` file is provided as a template.
-When running `make up`, `docker-compose` automatically loads variables from a `.env` file in the project root.
+See `.env.example` for a complete list of required variables.